-The Dairy Corporation began its osteoporosis campaign, talking about calcium intake.
-Although milk had always been touted as giving you strong bones, the new campaign was more specific about the likelihood and effects of an osteoporosis ‘epidemic’.
+The Australian Dairy Corporation (now Dairy Australia) began its osteoporosis campaign, talking about calcium intake.
+Although milk had always been touted as giving you strong bones and teeth, the new campaign was more specific about the likelihood and effects of an osteoporosis ‘epidemic’.
 Research indicated that people were avoiding dairy products owing to concerns about heart health and weight control.More

 Arnott’s Tiny Teddy biscuits hit the market, becoming the most successful product launch in the company’s history.
 More than five million biscuits were sold in little more than a month.
 It was a miniature version of the Teddy Bear biscuit, first produced by Guest’s and popular since the 1920s.

 Studies showed that peanut allergy in children increased from 0.5 to 1.5% between 1989 and 1994-6 in the UK and 0.6 % to 1.2 % between 1997 and 2002 in the USA.
 At the same time, in Australia, admissions to hospital for food allergies increased significantly.
 As Australians became more concerned about food allergies, intolerances, and the effects of chemicals and food additives, demand for more information on packaging increased.More

-Individually packaged, ready-made meals and snacks appear in increasing numbers in the supermarket.
+In the 1990s, individually packaged, ready-made meals and snacks appeared in increasing numbers in the supermarket.
 Microwave pasteurisation techniques extended the shelf-life of pre-packaged refrigerated foods, offering “minimal processing” plus assured microbiological safety for pre-packaged meals.More

 Although generally held to be invented in 1924 by the eponymous Caesar Cardini at his hotel and restaurant in Tijuana, Mexico, this famous dish took decades to appear beyond the USA’s west coast.
 In the late ’80s, it popped up more and more on Australian menus and by 1990 was ubiquitous.
 Most Australian versions of the Caesar Salad used hard-boiled or poached egg, rather than the raw or coddled egg that caused the state of California to ban the salad in the late ’90s, for health reasons.
 The ban was lifted in 1998.
-And the authentic recipe has no bacon and no anchovies.More
+The authentic recipe has no bacon and no anchovies.More

-Fusion cooking started before the 1990s (Tetsuya’s, for example) but in this decade became more widespread.
+Fusion cooking started before the 1990s (at Tetsuya’s, for example) but in this decade became more widespread.
 Chefs combined eastern and western influences.
 Chefs like Adelaide’s Cheong Liew combined cuisines with a deft touch but lesser mortals often produced “confusion cuisine”.
 Fusion cuisine worked best in countries like Australia, Canada, the US and New Zealand with their fresh produce, fewer historical food traditions and foodies with adventurous palates.More